hassanzohdy/mongez-react-atom/README.md

 # Mongez React Atom

-A simple state management tool for React Js.
+A powerful state management tool for React Js.

 ## Why?

-The main purpose of the birth of this package is to work with a simple and performant state management tool to handle data among components.
+The main purpose of the birth of this package is to work with a simple and performant state management tool to handle data among components and outside components.

 ## This can be a replacement for Redux

 Redux is a powerful state management tool, the purpose of this package is to use a simple state management which provides a good performance with large applications.

+## Features

+- Simple and easy to use
+- Can be used in any React Js/React Native application.
+- Can be used outside components.
+- Listen to atom's value change.
+- Listen to atom's object property change.
+- Lightweight in size.
+- Has very good utilities to manage atom if it is array or object.

 ## Installation